top of page

 Open a high-yield savings account if you haven’t already.
 These accounts typically offer better interest than standard savings accounts.
 Then set up automatic transfers from your checking account, ideally right after payday, so saving becomes something you don’t have to think about.

 If your goal is further out, say, more than a year, you might consider putting some of your savings in a CD.
-If it is more than 2-years, try a low-cost index fund, depending on your comfort with risk.
-These options aren’t for every situation, but they can help your money grow a little faster over time.
+For goals that are several years away, some people choose low-cost index funds to pursue higher long-term growth, recognizing that investments can fluctuate in value and may lose money over shorter periods.
+These options aren’t appropriate for every goal or timeline, but they can help increase growth potential over longer periods.

 The goal here isn’t perfection.
 It’s consistency.
 Automation takes away the friction of choice and the weight of remembering.
 It clears a path and keeps you moving.